 - Practice Open House is a great way to network with organizations and alumni to find a practice opportunity

-- Organizations currently looking for a student are listed on the “practice opportunities” page of the website
+- Organizations currently looking for a student are listed on the “Fall 2014-Spring 2015 Practicum Projects” page of the website

 - Practice course instructors, faculty advisers, and fellow students may also be a source for opportunities.

 - In preparation for seeking an opportunity consider the following: inventory your related skills and experiences, identify the skills you would like to develop, and update your resume.
 Check on Preparing for Practice Experience.